 In fact, when Composting is in play, some people choose to splay out the bottom of the discard pile to more easily see what’s within drawing range for a turn.

-A: It goes to 4.
+A: Then Pandora’s Box now goes to 4.
 Since everything happens immediately in Fluxx, Inflation is applied to the Action that caused it to be played.
-So yes, you’d continue to a fourth rule if Inflation came up during Pandora’s Box.
+Even if it was the third Rule you played, and you thought it would be the last, you’d suddenly have to go to a fourth New Rule, so you’d continue.

 Adventure Time Fluxx includes the Inflation analogue, Mathematical!
 Inflation is also available as a promo card to add to any Fluxx deck.